mrsmitty/devopssummit2020/docs/demo-session_4-monitor.md

 ## Demo 4 - Azure Monitor

-- Demonstrate the frontend and generate some requests
-- Head to Azure and explore the features of Azure Monitor
+- Head to App Insights
-  - Alerts
-  - Application Map
-  - Failures
-- Drill into failures
+  - Overview of key metrics
+  - We can add these to a dashboard but we only want to be here if something has gone wrong
+  - Check alerts and notice we have an alert raise for exception
-- Navigate to the exception and drill in further
+  - Nav to failures and drill into exception
-- Show the exception details
+  - Explore the information we have in the exception
   - Create a new work item
   - Head back to Azure DevOps and view the work item